sreejithag/pi-hole-android-private-dns-docker/README.md

 ## Notes
 ### Installing on Ubuntu

 Modern releases of Ubuntu (17.10+) include systemd-resolved which is configured by default to implement a caching DNS stub resolver.
 This will prevent pi-hole from listening on port 53. if you wnat the pihole to run only on DNS over TLS please remove line number 42,43 and 44 of setup.sh file.
-If you need pihole to work like normal DNS server with its IP address, disable the systemd-resolved in the server by following the setps.
+If you need pihole to work like normal DNS server with its IP address, disable the systemd-resolved by following the setps.

 1. `sudo systemctl stop systemd-resolved.service`
 2. `sudo systemctl disable systemd-resolved.service `